aya49/202105_sfu_cmpt_127/labs/01/README.md

 # Lab 01: Introduction to C

-C is used in operating systems
+C is used in operating systems; conditions compare the same data type!

 Download lab files [here](./files.zip).